10-day Data Science training

 - Frameworks: which (legal) frameworks are available to test if your data plans are ethically viable?

 - Laws and regulations: what do relevant laws and regulations have to say about using data that’s tied to personal identity?
 What can you do to keep public opinion on your side and avoid reputation damage?

 - Techniques and privacy solutions: which techniques and solutions are available to use and analyze personal data while respecting privacy?
 Consider things like data masking combined with data aggregation, or asking permission of the people in question.

-MODULE 27: Skills and competencies for Data Science and AI
+MODULE 24: Skills and competencies for Data Science and AI

 Data Science has become a professional field.
 New technologies and knowledge are entering the field at a rapid pace.
 How do you keep up?
 How do you lift your team to a higher level?
 Statistics, data blending, analytics, and data visualization belong to the core competencies of a good data scientist, but experience developing machine learning models and programming is always a bonus.
 Good communicative and consultancy skills, knowledge of BI, privacy, and data governance also belong to the standard skills of a professional data scientist.